 11. Buy or rent textbooks at the college bookstore or online.

 12. Attend the Veterans’ New Student Orientation.
-After orientation, student needs to obtain required student ID from the cashier’s office and the vehicle decal from the campus Public Safety office.
+After orientation, student needs to obtain required student ID from Student Business Services and the vehicle decal from the campus Public Safety office.

 13. Remember, learning starts on day one.
 Student must have registered and made payment arrangements by the first day of class.
 Students who do not show up for the first class may be dropped unless prior arrangements with the instructor are made.